-Though beginning his artistic career in 1980 after working as a shipping lawyer for a number of years, Lincoln has since managed to make a mark on the art scene in a spectacular manner, his most famous work “Intervention” still on display above London’s Chelsea and Westminster Hospital and other examples of his sculptures still holding pride of place at Hong Kong Harbour and the Kowloon peninsula.
+Though beginning his artistic career in 1980 after working as a shipping lawyer for a number of years, Lincoln has since managed to make a mark on the art scene in a spectacular manner.
+His most famous work “Intervention” still on display above London’s Chelsea and Westminster Hospital and other examples of his sculptures still holding a place of pride at Hong Kong Harbour and the Kowloon peninsula.

-Mesmerised by the scents, colours, sounds and adventurous atmosphere of the country, Seligman has grown up with a strong connection to India, having visited the country many times and having lived next door to Rudyard Kipling, the world famous author of The Jungle Book who acted as his mother’s godfather.
+Mesmerized by the scents, colors, sounds, and adventurous atmosphere of the country, Seligman has grown up with a strong connection to India, having visited the country many times and having lived next door to Rudyard Kipling, the world-famous author of The Jungle Book who acted as his mother’s godfather.

-Of course, to prepare for this new stylistic approach in his artwork Seligman had to return to the country once more, this time undertaking a colourful expedition across the country that allowed him to revisit the sights and sounds to inspire new art.
-Travelling around the central state of Madhya Pradesh and the sights of Varanasi, Seligman was enthralled by the sight of singular boatman on the Ganges looming out of the mist, an image that he kept in mind as he painted many of his new pieces.
+Of course, to prepare for this new stylistic approach in his artwork, Seligman had to return to the country once more, this time undertaking a colorful expedition across the country that allowed him to revisit the sights and sounds to inspire new art.
+Traveling around the central state of Madhya Pradesh and the sights of Varanasi, Seligman was enthralled by the sight of a singular boatman on the Ganges looming out of the mist, an image that he kept in mind as he painted many of his new pieces.

-Painted on large canvases using the smaller sketches that he made on his travels as a basis, these paintings have all been created in his workshop in London and the garden of his 18th century barn in the Cotswolds.
-Whilst these locations may be a world apart from the colourful streets and sights of India, there is something about them which has almost seeped into the artwork itself, enhancing the English perspective of the country and giving the paintings an almost vintage feel in places which is impossible not to admire.
+Painted on large canvases using the smaller sketches that he made on his travels as a basis, these paintings have all been created in his workshop in London and the garden of his 18th-century barn in the Cotswolds.
+Whilst these locations may be a world apart from the colorful streets and sights of India, there is something about them that has almost seeped into the artwork itself, enhancing the English perspective of the country and giving the paintings an almost vintage feel in places which is impossible not to admire.

 One subject that is very strongly featured in Seligman’s new works is the iconic turbans of the people.
-Excited by the myriad vibrant hues of the headwear he experienced in Rajasthan, Seligman has said that they are his favourite things about the culture to paint.
-“I can’t paint enough of them” Seligman says “they walk off the wall.”
+Excited by the myriad vibrant hues of the headwear he experienced in Rajasthan, Seligman has said that they are his favorite things about the culture to paint.
+“I can’t paint enough of them,” Seligman says, “they walk off the wall.”

-Perhaps what is most impressive about this whole collection however, is the beautiful portrait it paints of the country itself.
-Here we are presented with a nation of colours and vibrant cultures, the splash of a boy riding a bike through the ocean surf just as impressive and interesting as a man sitting under the shade next to a snoozing leopard.
+Perhaps what is most impressive about this whole collection, however, is the beautiful portrait it paints of the country itself.
+Here we are presented with a nation of colors and vibrant cultures, the splash of a boy riding a bike through the ocean surf just as impressive and interesting as a man sitting under the shade next to a snoozing leopard.